Yiewsley: Great Western Railway

-On the afternoon of 6 February 1874 a double collision occurred in thick fog on the mainline by Horton Bridge.
-The 10:25 am Exeter Express, drawn by the locomotive Prometheus traveling at around 60 mph towards Paddington, collided with the rear of a stationary Bristol goods train ladened with timber and blocks of Bath stone which was in the process of being moved into sidings.
-The trains were rammed together, piling up to a considerable height six or seven of the vans and store trucks of the goods train, scattering some of the wreckage, blocks of Bath stone and logs of timber and other goods over the railway, completely blocking both up and down line.
-The 2:15 pm locomotive No. 583 from Paddington then ran into the debris, throwing it off the line and derailing several of the carriages, which, however, were not overturned.
-The engine driver and fireman of the locomotive were saved by jumping clear before the impact.
-The guard of the Exeter Express was a fatality in the accident, but there were no serious injuries inflicted on any of the passengers.
+On the afternoon of 6 February 1874, a double collision occurred in thick fog on the main line by Horton Bridge.
+The 10:25 am Exeter Express, drawn by the locomotive Prometheus, travelling at around 60 mph towards Paddington, struck the rear of a Bristol goods train laden with timber and blocks of Bath stone which was being moved into sidings.
+The trains were rammed together, piling up six or seven of the vans and store trucks of the goods train, scattering train wreckage, the blocks of bath stone, logs of timber and other goods which completely blocked both up and down lines.
+The 2:15 pm locomotive No. 583 from Paddington ran into the debris, which threw it off the line and derailed several of its carriages, although they were not overturned.
+Its engine driver and fireman jumped clear before the impact.
+The guard of the Exeter Express died, but there were no serious injuries to any passengers.

-West Drayton station was relocated east to its present position on Station Approach from Tavistock Road on the 9 April 1884, four months before a second branch line, operated by the Staines and West Drayton Railway (S&WDR) was opened on the 9 August 1884.
+West Drayton station was relocated 200 yd east to its present position on Station Approach from Tavistock Road on 9 April 1884, four months before a second branch line, operated by the Staines and West Drayton Railway (S&WDR), was opened on 9 August 1884.
 In 1895 the station was renamed West Drayton and Yiewsley station.